E-bike traffic rules in the U.K.

 Do not drink and ride

-It’s dangerous and foolish to ride under the influence of alcohol or drugs, including certain medications.
+It’s dangerous and illegal to ride under the influence of alcohol or drugs, including certain medications.
 Alcohol and drugs negatively affect your judgement, reaction time, sight and balance.
 If you’re unsure about your condition, use another mode of transportation.
 It’s always better to be safe than sorry.

 Pay attention and adapt your riding to your surroundings

 Keep an eye out for bumps in the road, gravel, cobblestones, and grass — these variations can cause the bike to swerve or move unexpectedly.
-Reduce your speed when approaching an obstacle, crossing, or roundabout.
+Reduce your speed when approaching an obstacle, roundabout or crossing, or roundabout.

 Keep your distance and stay alert